downfa11/cursus/docs/architecture.md

 ## Purpose and Scope

-This document provides a high-level introduction to go-broker, a lightweight message broker system.
+This document provides a high-level introduction to cursus, a lightweight message broker system.

 It covers the system's purpose, core components, and architectural design.
 For detailed information about specific subsystems, see [Architecture Overview](./contributing/README.md) and [Core Systems](./core/README.md).

 For setup instructions, see [Getting Started](./user-guide/README.md).

-## What is Go-Broker?
+## What is cursus?

-Go-broker is a lightweight message broker inspired by Kafka's design philosophy of **logically separated but physically distributed data management**.
+cursus is a lightweight message broker inspired by Kafka's design philosophy of **logically separated but physically distributed data management**.

 It provides publish-subscribe messaging with topic partitioning, consumer groups, and durable disk persistence, designed for single-node deployments with minimal operational complexity.